yuriko627/yuriko627.github.io/posts/verifiable-federated-learning.md

 ### 3. Storing local model updates offchain
 Each client currently submits a local model — an array of 4 weights and 1 bias for 3 classes (e.g. `Model 1 (from client 1): [w111, w112, w113, w114, b11] [w121, w122, w123, w124, b12] [w131, w132, w133, w134, b13]` as I've shown in section 3. *Aggregation in server*) to blockchain directly.
 This works because the models are extremely small, but what if the parameter size grows?
 Then I can easily switch to a design where clients only publish hash of the local models on-chain, while uploading the full local model to a decentralized storage such as IPFS.
+When the server retrieves local models from IPFS, they recompute the hash of the fetched file and verify it matches the hash stored on-chain.

 ### 4. Batched/Packed secret sharing for masking models
 This is a complete change in the cryptographic technique to mask the models.